huntdatacenter/docs/docs/administer-science/service-desk/data-space-orders.md

 ::: tip Save time

 It saves you time to send us the request from your **organizational email**.
-We use this for identification, and request from private emails need additional verification that takes longer.
+We use this for identification.
+Requests from private emails need additional verification that takes longer.

 :::